 And these Almond Cookies are from a recipe in that very same book - just tweaked a little.
 These are sophisticated, grown-up cookies - possibly too good for the children (although that has never stopped them) - and glorious with a strong coffee, or a glass of wine.
-My lovely husband has been known to breakfast on one as he has dashed out of the door too.
+I have also been known to breakfast on one as I've dashed out of the door.

-So why will these be your favourites too?
+So why will these Almond Cookies be your favourites?

 - They are very easy to make (once you get over the fact that the consistency of the mixture is not what you would expect) and their impact far outweighs the effort involved.

-- They'll keep in an airtight container for a few days.
+- They'll keep fresh in an airtight container for a few days.

-- Sophisticated enough to use as a dinner party dessert.
-Just add a good coffee.
+- Sophisticated enough to use as a dinner party dessert or perhaps alongside an Affogato.

 Almond Cookies ...
 I declare undying love for you.
 You are my favourite.
 Today.
 And almost certainly tomorrow too ...